dancema21/quiz-app/README.md

 📑 User Stories

-    - ✅ User can select category of quiz
+    - ✅ User can select a category of questions
-    - ✅ User can choose answer
+    - ✅ User can select an answer to a question
     - ✅ User can see the result of the quiz
     - ✅ User can check the correct answers
     - ✅ User can see how long he completed the quiz